cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 confidentiality of the Client's measurement.

 Higher level applications that use DAFs or VDAFs MUST enforce aggregation parameter validity.
-In particular, prior to beginning preparation with an aggregation parameter provided by the Collector, they MUST invoke `is_valid()` to decide if the parameter is valid given the sequence of previously accepted parameters.
+In particular, prior to beginning DAF preparation or VDAF verification with an aggregation parameter provided by the Collector, they MUST invoke `is_valid()` to decide if the parameter is valid given the sequence of previously accepted parameters.

 Note that aggregating a batch of reports multiple times, even with a valid sequence of aggregation parameters, can result in information leakage beyond